rossmc/hyva-compatibility-checker/README.md

 # Hyva Compatibility Checker

 A Node.js application to identify Magento modules requiring Hyva compatibility.
+Useful for you next luma to Hyvä project on Magento 2.

 ## Description